 Council on Education (ACE) credit recommendation for non-accredited military courses, and other learning experiences outside a collegiate course.
-Additionally, credit accepted in-transfer from another accredited institution is non-institutional credit.
+Additionally, credit accepted in-transfer from other accredited institutions are non-institutional credit.
 The academic discipline (Technical Core) requirements of the CCAF degree may not be satisfied by non-institutional credit.
 However, degree-applicable non-institutional credit may satisfy Technical Elective or Program Elective requirements.